 - A living allowance of around 380,000 - 500,000 yen per month (subject to change).
 (Please be aware that the sum of taxation on your income in Japan will depend on whether a Tax Treaty exists between Japan and your country.
 The treaty will help you avoid double taxation.)

 - Accommodation - either a flat in the University’s Foreign Scholars’ Residence or a furnished flat outside the University campus.
 The availability of the former depends on the period of stay.
 In both cases you will have to pay monthly rent and utilities cost.

 - A travel allowance for daily commuting to and from the Center.

 - An office at the Center (with the use of a personal computer) and access to all the University and library facilities.
 No secretarial service is provided.

-- The visiting scholar must subscribe to social insurance (health insurance) and pension.
+- The visiting scholar must subscribe to Japanese national health insurance and pension.
 The insurance will pay 70% of your medical expenses.

 - The visiting scholar is free to engage in a limited amount of travel for professional purposes within Japan.
 Foreign travel must be approved by the director in accordance with the regulations.